Maine Coon Lifespan

 If you look at a Maine Coon growth chart you will notice that these large cats do not reach full size until between 3-5 years of age.

-Some Maine Coon owners do not realize this and consequently overfeed their cats because they are worried they have underfed their Maine Coon because the cat is smaller than they expected.
+Some Maine Coon owners do not realize this and consequently overfeed their cats because they are worried they have underfed their Maine Coon.
+After all, the cat is smaller than they expected.

 It is vital that owners do not overfeed their Maine Coon cats because obesity increases this cat breed’s risk of developing other diseases.